 The Gracekeepers, by Kirsty Logan, is a beautifully lyrical book that is set in a time when the world has been changed by the rising of the oceans.
 Lands have disappeared, and society is divided into people who live on the mainland (“landlockers”) and those who live on the water (“damplings”).
 The Gracekeeper, Callanish, has the job of burying the dead in the sea.
 North is a performer in a floating circus that comes to land only to perform for the landlockers.
 A storm brings about change to both of their lives, and they begin to deal with their pasts and their futures.

 I listened to the audiobook via Audible, which was beautifully delivered, and at times I read along with it on an ebook too to appreciate the language and wording.
 Kirsty Logan narrated the audiobook.
-I always think that if the author narrates, it makes it so much more special, and her voice and accent really brings the story to life.
+I always think that if the author narrates, it makes it so special, and her unique voice and accent really bring the story to life.